JeshavathA/bigdata_603/README.md

 # Big Data 603 - Understanding Big Data

 This repository contains information about
-**1**.Big Data concepts
+1.Big Data concepts.
-2. The 6 'V's of Big Data
+2. The 6 'V's of Big Data.
-3. Phases of Big Data analysis
+3. Phases of Big Data analysis.
 4. Challenges in Big Data analysis.

 ## Big Data